 After being used with different purposes during the 20th century, between 2011 and 2014 the building underwent extensive restoration works thanks to the contribution of Fondazione del Monte di Bologna e Ravenna that brought it back to the glory days.

-Today, the building houses some Departments of the Municipality of Ravenna and is home to temporary exhibitions, concerts, conferences, weddings, and cultural events.
+Today, the building hosts offices of the Municipality of Ravenna and is also the venue for exhibitions, concerts, conferences, weddings and cultural events.